SHORT STORIES ORGANIZED BY RELEASE DATE (Most recent first)

 THE FIRST DAY JOURNAL, “A Merit to the Soul” March 2014

-A Jewish woman in her early thirties, who after ignoring the Jewish rituals for mourning a parent, decides to try attending a service at a nearby synagogue where she can say Kaddish.
-She meets an interesting cast of characters and accepts certain elements of her life will have to change if she’s ever going to move forward.
+A Jewish woman in her early thirties ignores the Jewish rituals for mourning a parent, but changes her mind after saying Kaddish for the first time about six months after her mother died.
+She meets an interesting cast of characters and accepts certain elements of her life will have to change if she’s ever going to move forward from her grief.

 COMPOSE JOURNAL, “An Act of Charity” May 2014